Future Stability of Tilted Two-Fluid Bianchi I Spacetimes: Future Stability of Tilted Bianchi I Spacetimes

 \begin{rem}[Extreme Tilt] Using the 3+1 decomposition \eqref{eqn:Tab_3+1_lorentz} and the identities in Appendix \ref{sec:Appendix_Stress-Energy-Expansions}, it is straightforward to verify that the conformal fluid four-velocity is defined by

 where

 The norm $\nu_{A}^{(\afrak)}\nu^{A}_{(\afrak)}$ is therefore,

-where we have used the normalisation constraint for the fluid velocity $\mathcal{C}_{5}$ (c.f.
-Part (c) of Proposition \ref{prop:Local_ExistenceUniqueness_Prop}) to obtain the second equality.
+where we have used the normalisation constraint for the fluid velocity $\mathcal{C}_{5}$ (cf. Part (c) of Proposition \ref{prop:Local_ExistenceUniqueness_Prop}) to obtain the second equality.
 Taking the limit as $t \searrow 0$ and using the decay estimates in the statement of Theorem \ref{mainthm}, we find

 This, in combination with the definition of the conformal fluid four-velocity \eqref{eqn:Conformal_Tmunu_def}, then implies

 Hence, the physical fluid four-velocities develop extreme tilts. \end{rem}

 \begin{proof}[Proof of Theorem \ref{mainthm}.]
 Suppose $\delta>0$ and we have initial data $\mathcal{U}_{0}\in H^{k+2}(\mathbb{T}^{3},\mathbb{R}^{45})$, $k \in \mathbb{Z}_{>\frac{3}{2}+1}$ which satisfies the constraint equations \eqref{eqn:C1_constraint}-\eqref{eqn:Hamiltonian_Constraint} and \eqref{eqn:C5_nu_normalisation_constraint} and the bound